michaellihs/michaellihs.github.io/_posts/2015-04-15-devopsdays-paris.markdown

 ## Keynotes, Talks and Open Space

 Every DevOps event is more or less organized in a fixed setting.
 There are talks in the morning and something called [Open Space] in the afternoon.
 For bridging the gaps between the talks and explaining things to the audience, there was a moderator guiding through the day(s).
-The first morning

 ## First Day - Talks